 Email based integrations configuration can be done on Integrations page.

-- Each email integration is assigned an email address that you can customize
+- Each email integration is assigned a customizable email address.

-- Optionally, you can change the name of the integration.
+- Optionally, change the name of the integration.

 Email attachment size has limited to maximum 10MBs.
 If this is reached, the email will be discarded.

 - If an email integration is disabled, emails sent to that email address are ignored by Opsgenie.

 - If Suppress Notifications is checked, OpsGenie would create alerts, but users would not receive any notifications for the alerts.

 The basic configuration allows creating alerts with minimal configuration.
 Advanced settings allow: